hunterdyar/Unity-Transition-Effects/README.md

 If you have to use Overlay, then I can't help you.
 This is how the render features work.
 I don't really consider this a bug.

+### Post Processing effects appear on top of the transition.
+This is a tricky issue, and I'm researching for something better.
+Like the camera feature, it's not really a bug.
+Theyre called POST processing effects for a reason.
+In the meantime, There is a hacky workaround.
+Add a second Camera to the scene.
+Remove it's audio listener and be sure post processing is unchecked.
+Set it's Culling Mask to "Nothing", and it's Environment Background type to "Unititialized".
+Having a second camera in the scene is not ideal, and the effect is applied to both cameras (so it won't work well with the Fade transition).
+The camera only needs to be enabled during the transitions.

+I don't recommend this workaround, but instead just rolling with it.
+When the transition color is black, a lot of the post processing effects don't do much.
+The feature I need to fix this is apparently a [closed PR](https://github.com/Unity-Technologies/Graphics/pull/48) with no progress, but maybe there are other ways about it I just don't know about.

+### Low-Res Textures Look Bad
+The textures are getting sampled such that they are being stretched to fit the game window.
+You will want them to have the same aspect ratio as your final project.
+Be sure to look at the filter mode in the import settings of the texture you want, and try different ones.
+Point will keep pixels sharp will bilinear will blur them, and either might be desired depending on your texture.